 68. Provisions relating to the Commonwealth Act

-(1) The Minister is to nominate the department as the State training agency for the purposes of the Australian National Training Authority Act 1992 of the Commonwealth (“the Commonwealth Act”).
+(1) The Minister is to nominate the department as the State training agency for the purposes of the Australian National Training Authority Act 1992 of the Commonwealth (the Commonwealth Act).

 (2) A public training provider is not to make any application or representation directly to the Australian National Training Authority established under the Commonwealth Act in respect of the allocation of funding for vocational education and training except with the approval of the chief executive.